Startups made easy. Sorted.

 Relief rates for the RDEC scheme are increasing

-The RDEC rate will increase from 13% to 20%.
-That means that the overall tax benefit from the RDEC scheme will increase from 10.54% to 16.2%.
-These changes became law in January 2023.
+The RDEC rate increased from 13% to 20%.
+That means that the overall tax benefit from the RDEC scheme increased from 10.54% to 16.2%.

-• Before the increase in Corporation Tax, RDEC claims will be worth 10.53p for every £1 spend on R&D
+• Before the increase in Corporation Tax, RDEC claims were worth 10.53p for every £1 spend on R&D

-• When changes come into effect from April 2023, RDEC claims relating to accounting periods beginning on or after 1 April 2023 will be worth 9.75p for every £1 spent on R&D
+• From April 2023, RDEC claims relating to accounting periods beginning on or after 1 April 2023 are worth 9.75p for every £1 spent on R&D

 Benedict Conry Seedlegals